From biodefence to the DRC: How the Ebola vaccine became one of the fastest vaccines to license in history

 From today, Ebola vaccines will be available to all countries for outbreak response as part of a Gavi-funded global emergency stockpile.
 This will mean that for the first time up to 500,000 licensed doses of the Ebola vaccine will be ready to deploy at the earliest sign of an outbreak, with Gavi-eligible low- and middle-income countries able to access doses free of charge, along with support for operational costs to respond to outbreaks.
-For the first time in history, the next time Ebola strikes we are ready.
+For the first time in history, we are ready the next time Ebola strikes.

 A neglected disease